FDUCSLG/IDBS-2020Spring-FDU/content/assignment2/readme.md

 You can only modify the files in your own working directory, any attempts to modify files outside your working directory will make your submission invalid.

-Especially, only `utils.go` in your working directory will be considered in this assginment (other files will be ignored, see `assignments/ass2/submission/.gitignore`).
+Especially, only `utils.go` in your working directory will be considered in this assignment (other files will be ignored, see `assignments/ass2/submission/.gitignore`).
 With this said, you could actually modify other provided files like `main.go` if it helps you with understanding the code or debugging your own code, but your modification will not be considered when we evaluate your submission, and you should make sure your code in `utils.go` can work with the original codebase.

 You should generally only put your code between `YOUR CODE BEGIN` and `YOUR CODE END`.
 The evaluation of assignment 2 will be based on the three functions you filled in in `utils.go`.

+As for the packages, you can not introduce any other external packages (the `go.mod` file will be ignored for your submission, even if you do, we will not be able to run it).
+You are free to use other internal packages, as a reference the TA's solution only uses `sync` and `reflect`.

 ### Create a New Branch for Development